Care of lacerations

 If deemed necessary, antibiotics are given as early as possible; the first dose may be given parenterally.

 Wounds are immobilized because excess movement of the affected area may interfere with healing.
 Wounds near joints should be immobilized with splints.
 Bulky dressings are used to immobilize fingers and hands.
-Wounds should be elevated, above heart level when feasible, for the first 48 h after suturing.
+Wounds should be elevated, above heart level when feasible, for the first 48 hours after suturing.
 A sling may help maintain some degree of elevation of an upper extremity wound.
 Patients with distal lower extremity lacerations (other than minor) should probably stay off their feet for several days (eg, by using crutches); restrictions on walking probably result in better healing.

 Wound care is meticulous.
 The wound is kept clean and dry; dressings that are nonadherent and impermeable to bacteria are usually applied.
 Antibiotic ointment is applied daily until the wound closure device is removed.
 A reliable patient may inspect minor, clean lacerations, but early physician examination is preferable for higher risk wounds and wounds in unreliable patients.
-After 12 h, well-healing wounds can be cleansed gently of residual secretions with water, half-strength hydrogen peroxide, or soap and water.
+After 12 hours, well-healing wounds can be cleansed gently of residual secretions with water, half-strength hydrogen peroxide, or soap and water.
 Brief wetting in the shower is safe, but prolonged soaking should be avoided.

 Closure material (except for tissue adhesive) is removed after various intervals depending on location.
 For facial lacerations, sutures are removed in 3 to 5 days to prevent cross-hatching and visible needle entrance marks; some clinicians apply adhesive strips to bolster the wound for a few more days.
 Sutures and staples on the torso and upper extremities are removed in 7 to 10 days.
 Sutures and staples on hands and fingers, the extensor surface of the elbow, knee, and anywhere below the knee should remain for 10 to 12 days.